“When the only tool you have is a hammer, every problem looks like a nail” - Abraham Maslow

 Roberts’ current research interests include social cognitive theory and self-efficacy as they relate to instructor performance and demands in a quickly changing higher educational landscape.
 He has published and presented papers on teacher efficacy and linguistic/social distance theory.
 Roberts’ scholarship is both broad and focused: He has studied the work of Russian psychologist, Lev Vygotsky, under renowned scholar Michael Cole (UC Davis), and playwriting under Edward Albee at the University of Houston.

-Roberts serves as an at-large member of the Administrative Council at Mountain View United Methodist Church in Kingsport, TN where he is also a lead musician in the praise band.
-Roberts and his wife, Jessie, have two girls, Lucy and Emma, ages 8 and 4.
+Roberts serves as the Chair of the Administrative Council at Mountain View United Methodist Church in Kingsport, TN where he is also a lead musician in the praise band.
+Roberts and his wife, Jessie, have two daughters, Lucy and Emma, and one son, Jack.
 They enjoy hiking and singing loudly in the car.

 Ed.D. in Educational Leadership – Appalachian State University: Boone, NC (2008)